Michael J. Finn

 In the midst of his legal problems, Finn, ever the sportsman, refereed a boxing bout on December 17 between Eddie Lenny and Jack Hamilton.
 The 20-round contest, which was witnessed by 3,000 at the Youngstown Athletic Club, was called a draw by Finn, a decision that was most unsatisfactory to the spectators.
 According to The Cleveland Leader, “Lenny clearly outpointed Hamilton and was entitled to the decision.”viii

-On February 2, 1901, Mike was hired to manage Little Rock of the new Southern League.
+On February 2, 1901, Mike was hired to manage Little Rock of the new Southern Association.
 Unlike his experience of the last three years, the Travelers played well in front of good crowds, clearing $2,000 by mid June.
-Led by pitcher Harry Alemang (20-4), the league’s top hurler, and outfielder Jackrabbit Gilbert (.324), a former major leaguer, Little Rock was in first place for most of the season and seemed to have locked up the pennant by mid-September.
+Led by pitcher Harry Allemang (20-4), the league’s top hurler, and outfielder Jackrabbit Gilbert (.324), a former major leaguer, Little Rock was in first place for most of the season and seemed to have locked up the pennant by mid-September.
 During the last week of the season the Travelers had three open dates that Finn filled with exhibition games at Jackson, Tennessee.
 Meanwhile, when the club was traveling there, the league president ordered them to play three postponed games at Memphis.
 Finn and his Travelers remained in Jackson, played the exhibitions, and made good money.
 Memphis, however, fielded a team for the postponements and the umpire awarded them three forfeit wins by the score of 9-0, lopping three full games off Little Rock’s lead.

 The final nail in Little Rock’s coffin came courtesy of a successful protest by the Selma club, which had lost a game to Little Rock weeks before the end of the season.
 The Travelers’ season was ultimately unraveled by a small boy’s eagerness to see a ballgame.
 It was an era when boys were given admission to the ball park for returning foul balls hit over the stands.
 During this game, a “returned” baseball found its way into play and was inspected by players on the Selma bench who took a knife to the missile and found that it was constructed with cheap yarn.
-Indignation and charges of playing “dirty ball” followed; a protest was lodged and upheld at the end of the season and the league presidents awarded the pennant to Nashville (78-45), which beat out Little Rock (76-45) by two games.
+Indignation and charges of playing “dirty ball” followed; a protest was lodged and upheld at the end of the season and the league presidents awarded the pennant to Nashville (78-45), which beat out Little Rock (76-45) by one game.

 Finn’s 1902 Travelers (77-49) finished third and turned an $8,000 profit.
 In December Sporting Life reported that he was offered the St. Louis Cardinals managerial position, which he turned down.
 His 1903 Travelers finished second (70-51) but defeated pennant-winning Memphis three out of five games in a post-season playoff.
 A managerial offer from Minneapolis of the American Association was reported in October, but Finn again chose to remain in Little Rock.